OneMadGypsy/upy-motion/README.md

 ## Usage

-**callibration**
+**calibration**

 >The very first thing you should do is run the below script, with the proper `bus`, `sda` and `scl`.
 When it completes it will print a small line of code that you need to copy and paste for use with the `ofs` argument.
-Failure to do this will result in your device auto-callibrating every time you instance it.
+Failure to provide an `ofs` argument will result in your device auto-calibrating every time you instance it.
 Make sure your device is as flat and level as you can get it before running calibration.
-Only run callibration from a fresh power-up of the device.
+Only run calibration from a fresh power-up of the device.

 ```python
 from mpu6050 import MPU6050